zzqiufeng/DiscoverMovies/README.md

 MAIN FUNCTIONALITIES:

+ 1. Discover movies.

+ 2. Search movies.

-Manage user's favorite and review of a movie using singleton pattern in memory.
+ 3. Manage user's favorite and review of a movie using singleton pattern in memory.

-Asynchronous downloading an image on a tebleViewCell without blocking the main thread.
+ 4. Asynchronous downloading an image on a tebleViewCell without blocking the main thread.

-A pull to refresh in order to download more movies from themoviedb.org, infinite scroll movie data.
+ 5. A pull to refresh in order to download more movies data from themoviedb.org, infinite scroll movie data.

-Handle if Internet connection exists.
+ 6. Handle if Internet connection exists.

-Autolayout design for bothe iPhone and iPad.
+ 7. Autolayout design for bothe iPhone and iPad.